joyent/triton-kbmapi/docs/index.md

 The tl;dr is that when a CN boots, it will authenticate itself to KBMAPI, and then request the pin to unlock its local PIV token.
-Once unlocked, it can supply the zpool encryption key to allow it to be imported.
-It should also at some point allow for recovery (i.e. replaced PIV token).
+Once unlocked, it can supply the zpool encryption key to allow the encrypted zpool to be imported.
+It also allows for recovery (i.e. replace PIV token).

-KBMAPI will be a fairly simple and minimal REST service.
+KBMAPI is a fairly simple and minimal REST service.
 API endpoints provide the means for adding new PIV tokens, removing PIV tokens, recovering PIV tokens (i.e. replacing a PIV token), as well as providing the PIN of a PIV token to an authenticated entity.